ghosind/dvm/README.md

 ```

 If you want to update the DVM that less than `v0.3.0`, you may need to uninstall the current version and re-install the latest version.
 You can get the uninstall steps from [Manual uninstall](#manual-uninstall) section.

+## Prerequirement

+Please make sure you have required dependencies installed:

+- curl
+- git
+- unzip (for Deno v0.36.0 and newer versions)
+- gunzip (for Deno v0.35.0 and lower versions)

 ## Getting Start